-At Globe Life, we are focused on building a culture that is inclusive and attractive for our employees and independent sales agents.
-We strive to provide meaningful and affordable products for our customers and to make a positive impact in our communities.
+At Globe Life, we are focused on building an inclusive culture for our employees and independent sales agents.
+We strive to provide meaningful and affordable products for our customers and to support our communities.
 This section provides details about some of the key initiatives we have undertaken to shape such an environment.